hipagesgroup/data-ml-utils/README.md

 A utility python package that covers the common libraries we use.

 ## Installation
 This is an open source library hosted on pypi.
-Run the following command to install the library
+Run the following command to install the library.
 ```
 pip install hip-data-ml-utils --upgrade
 ```